Stirling Castle: Renaissance palace

 The young King James was crowned in July 1567 in the nearby Church of the Holy Rude, and grew up within the castle walls in the care of Annabell Murray, Countess of Mar and under the tutelage of the humanist scholar George Buchanan.
 A tennis court was built of timber for the king in 1576.
 Frequently used as a pawn in the struggles between his regents and the supporters of Mary, the young king was closely guarded.
 Stirling became the base for James' supporters, while those nobles who wished to see Queen Mary restored gathered at Edinburgh, under William Kirkcaldy of Grange.
 Grange led a raid on Stirling in 1571, attempting to round up the Queen's enemies, but failed to gain control of the castle or the King.

 The keeper of the Castle, Alexander Erskine of Gogar was ejected by supporters of Regent Morton in April 1578, after his son was fatally wounded during a struggle at the gate.
-The rebellious Earls of Mar and Angus seized the castle in 1584, but surrendered and fled to England when the King arrived with an army.
-They returned the following year, forcing the King to surrender, although they proclaimed their loyalty to him.
+The rebellious Earls of Mar and Angus seized the castle in April 1584, but surrendered and fled to England when Colonel Stewart arrived with an army.
+When they returned in the following year, the royal favourite James Stewart, Earl of Arran fled to a boat on the Forth via the castle's northern sally port.
+James VI surrendered on 4 November, although they proclaimed their loyalty to him.

-In December 1593 Anne of Denmark decided to come to Stirling for the birth of her first child, and James ordered the palace which was in "ruin and decay" to be repaired.
+In December 1593, Anne of Denmark decided to come to Stirling for the birth of her first child, and James ordered the palace which was in "ruin and decay" to be repaired.
 Prince Henry was born in the castle in 1594, and the present Chapel Royal was constructed for his baptism on 30 August.
 Probably built by William Schaw, the chapel completed the quadrangle of the Inner Close.
 Like his predecessors Henry spent his childhood here under the 2nd Earl of Mar, until the Union of the Crowns of 1603, when his father succeeded as King of England and the royal family left for London.